Clark Kent has his kryptonite, I have poison oak.

 Removing the Poison Oak Oil

-If you’ve been exposed (or think you’ve been exposed,) you need to remove the oil as quickly as possible to reduce the chances you’ll start to itch.
+If you’ve been exposed (or think you’ve been exposed), you need to remove the oil as quickly as possible from your skin to reduce the chances you’ll start to itch.

 Don’t let the fact you’ve been out on the run for a long time without getting a rash fool you, rashes can take hours or weeks to develop.
 I’ve had rashes appear up to two weeks after exposure.